nozhdelov/TaskBatka/docs.md

 #### `class Batka`

   * `options` - configuration object passed in the constructor
-     * `concurrency` - number of workker processes to be spawned.
+     * `concurrency` - number of worker processes to be spawned.
 The default is the number of CPU cores -1
   * `registerTask(taskName, pathToTask)` - registeres a new Task
      * `taskName` - a name for the task to be used later for the task execution
      * `pathToTask` - an absolute path to the task definition file